CyberDeco/MacPak/README.md

   - [x] Text editor tab + meta.lsx generator
   - [x] Pak operations tab
   - [x] Tab for gr2 <> glTF single/batch conversion
+- [ ] Currently: decompressing virtual textures
-- [ ] Currently: incorporate bevy for 3D model rendering (just previews)
+- [ ] Next: incorporate bevy for 3D model rendering (just previews)

+This is meant to be an all-in-one tool, so if you're looking for a simple or lightweight GUI... this ain't it.
 I'll get to making a fleshed out wiki once it's release-worthy.

 ### Technical

-1. Self-contained: no need to download/install/build any dependencies.
+1. Self-contained: no need to download/install/build any dependencies - will be at release.
 2. ~~Automatically checks MacPak repo for updates on launch.~~

 ## What it does not do: